 - Looney Tunes Review

-Even if you're not a Bugs Bunny fan, there's plenty more to love at the Brattle during this same time period - don't miss Casablanca on Feb.
-13-14 (Just in time for Valentine's Day), It Happened One Night, Feb.
-20-21, and a David Lynch repertory series running from Feb 23 thru March 5.
+Even if you're not a Bugs Bunny fan, there's plenty more to love at the Brattle during this same time period - don't miss 1984 on Feb 19, The Princess Bride on Feb.
+13-14 (just in time for Valentine's Day), and Trash Night on Feb 16.